andredelft/smart_reading/README.md

 ### `nltk.text.Text` attribute

-A `smart_reading.book.Book` object always has an attribute `Text`, which is an `nltk.text.Text` object and as such includes all its attributes as developed by NLTK, like finding collocations, similar words, and creating disperion plots.
+A `smart_reading.book.Book` object always has an attribute `Text`, which is an `nltk.text.Text` type object and as such includes all its attributes as developed by NLTK, like finding collocations, similar words, and creating disperion plots.
 See the [NLTK API](https://www.nltk.org/api/nltk.html#nltk.text.Text) for its full documentation
 ```pycon
 >>> bk.Text.collocations()
 fullest extent; infinite Power; material world; Princess Elizabeth;